 A QEEG is an FDA-approved, evidence-based diagnostic tool that measures the speed and processing efficiency of neuronal brain function and may be used to evaluate a person's brainwaves (EEG) and determine to what extent the individual's brainwave patterns differ from those typically seen in "normal" or non-symptomatic individuals of the similar age and same gender.

 Electrical activity generated by the body’s muscles as they contract are recorded as an electromyogram from sensors attached to the skin over the muscles and may be shown graphically in the form of an electromyograph (EMG).
 The electrical activity created by contractions of the heart are recorded as an electrocardiogram and may be shown as an electrocardiograph (ECG).
 In a similar fashion, the raw unfiltered electrical activity generated by the brain is recorded as an electroencephalogram and may be shown as an electroencephalograph (EEG).

-The EEG is measurable at the surface of the scalp and reflects the continuous electrical activity of the brain and such recordings have long been used to measure and study the electrical activity of the outermost layer of the brain-- the cerebral cortex.
-The electrical rhythmic brain waves measured from each electrode on the scalp reflect the massed activity of postsynaptic potentials of neuronal dendrites in the underlying cerebral cortex.
-This is somewhat similar to how microphones in each section of a stadium will pick up the roar of the crowd-- more clearly the crowd in the section in front of each microphone and less so the crowd in other parts of the stadium.
+The EEG is measurable at the surface of the scalp and reflects the continuous electrical activity of the brain and such recordings have long been used to measure and study the electrical activity of the neurons in the outermost layer of the brain -- the cerebral cortex.
+The rhythmic brain waves measured from each electrode on the scalp reflect the massed activity of postsynaptic potentials of neuronal dendrites within the underlying cerebral cortex nearest to the electrode.
+This is somewhat similar to how microphones in different sections of a stadium will pick up the roar of the crowd -- more clearly the crowd in the section in front of each microphone and less so the crowd in other parts of the stadium.

-A standard EEG will record the electrical activity of the cortex from 19 electrodes placed at specific locations over the scalp as determined by the International 10-20 EEG Electrode Placement System (i.e., 10-20 system) and each electrode measures the summed activity from about a million neurons in the cortex beneath it.
+A standard EEG will record the electrical activity of the cortex from 19 electrodes placed at specific locations over the scalp as determined by the International 10-20 EEG Electrode Placement System (i.e., 10-20 system) with each electrode measuring the summed activity from about a million neurons in the cortex beneath it.

 In the EEG of healthy adults in a relaxed waking state, the activity consists mainly of alpha waves in the 8-12 Hz frequency range and some faster beta waves in the 13-30 Hz frequency range with relatively few theta waves in the 4-8 Hz frequency range and almost no visible delta waves in the 0.5-4 Hz frequency range.

-Epileptiform activity consists of sharp waves or a spike and wave pattern.
+Epileptiform activity consists of high amplitude sharp waves or a spike and wave pattern.
 This is a specific sign of epilepsy if the patient also has seizure symptoms which can fit the diagnosis.
-Because the probability of finding epileptiform activity in a patient with epilepsy increases if the EEG is recording while the patient is sleeping, neurologists doing clinical EEGs in medical clinics will often ask the patient to forego sleep the night before the EEG so that they will be tired and fall asleep during the EEG recording.
+Because the probability of finding epileptiform activity in a patient with epilepsy increases if the EEG is recorded while the patient is sleeping, neurologists doing clinical EEGs in medical clinics will often ask the patient to forego sleep the night before the EEG so that the patient will be tired and fall asleep during the EEG recording.

 In the last three decades or so, a more advanced form of EEG has been developed to give us another way of looking at the EEG data recorded from multiple locations over the scalp, Called "quantitative electroencephalography" (QEEG), this advanced EEG method first digitizes the raw EEG signal and then applies highly sophisticated Fourier Transform or Wavelet quantitative signal analysis to the digitized electroencephalogram to estimate the frequency spectrum of the EEG and produce topological representations of the distribution (brain maps) of various derived spectral components such as absolute and relative EEG power, power asymmetry, coherence, phase, and peak alpha frequency.
 These quantitative features of an individual's EEG may also be compared to a reference database for deviation from statistical normality.

 An example of topographic mapping that most of us are familiar with is provided by the colorful daily weather maps shown in many newspapers or on television.
-Average temperature gradation is depicted topographically on a national map based on a mathematical computation.
+Average temperature gradients are depicted topographically on a national map based on a mathematical computation.
 It is similar when converting the raw EEG activity into a QEEG brain map.

 It is important to make a clear differentiation between QEEG tests of the brain and other commonly used, and perhaps more familiar, medical brain imaging technologies.
 For example, x-rays, Computerized Axial Tomography (CAT) scans and Magnetic Resonance Imaging (MRI), are all used to examine brain anatomy, or structure— they are “structural imaging” techniques that allow us to “see” the physical structure of the brain.
 The QEEG, on the other hand, measures brain activity, or function.
 QEEG is a “functional imaging” technique that looks directly at brain activity or metabolism in “real time”.
 Other functional imaging techniques that are used in research and sometimes in hospitals are Positron Emission Tomography (PET) scans, Single Photon Emission Tomography (SPECT) scans, and Functional Magnetic Resonance Imaging (fMRI) techniques.
 These are all much more expensive and complex imaging techniques that look at blood flow or glucose uptake in the brain to give us a time-averaged look at brain metabolism.

-A SPECT camera and a colourized SPECT image of the left side of the brain.
+A SPECT camera and a colorized SPECT image of the left side of the brain.